A PDF version of these guidelines can be found here.

 - the target premium rate

 - the breakeven premium rate (including cost of claims, expected investment earnings and expenses), and

 - show how this difference impacts on the insurer’s projected capital position.

-6. Premium requirements for licensed insurers
+6. Policies of insurance requirements for licensed insurers

 6.1 All policies of insurance must comply with Part 7 (Insurance) of the 1987 Act and the Regulations.

 6.2 Exemption limit

 The exemption limit is fixed at $0 for the following employers: